 If you have veins on your legs forming networks of webs or branches, you could have spider veins, which might seem like a minor inconvenience, but they can also cause uncomfortable symptoms over time.
 At Garden State Pain Control in New Jersey, the skilled team offers a wide range of minimally invasive treatments for problematic vascular issues ranging from spider veins to large and unsightly varicose veins.
-Say goodbye to your spider veins; call Garden State Pain Control to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet or Jersey City, or book online today.
+Say goodbye to your spider veins; call Garden State Pain Control to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet, Paramus, or Jersey City, or book online today.

 Spider veins are a common problem often confused with varicose veins.
 While both of these problematic veins appear on your legs, spider veins are small vessels that are typically red, blue, or purple and often appear squiggly or web-like.
 Varicose veins, on the other hand, are an enlarged twisted, or swollen vein that usually looks dark purple or blue.

 Most of the time, spider veins often develop because of venous insufficiency.
 This issue occurs when you have weakened venous valves in your legs that allow your blood to flow in the opposite direction and pool, instead of towards your heart.

 Spider veins may seem to be primarily a cosmetic issue, but, without treatment, they often worsen.
 Over time, your spider veins can turn into varicose veins and develop into chronic venous insufficiency.
 This condition can contribute to more dramatic skin changes and leg ulcers.

 You can develop spider veins for a wide range of reasons, including standing for long periods, being obese or pregnant, or having a family history of the condition or blood clots.

 The Garden State Pain Control team might recommend a variety of treatments to treat your condition, such as sclerotherapy, laser therapy, radiofrequency ablation, or VenaSeal™.